psycopg/psycopg2/doc/extensions.rst

 .. exception:: QueryCanceledError

-    Error related to database operation (disconnect, memory allocation etc).
-    It is a subclass of :exc:`~psycopg2.OperationalError`
+    (subclasses :exc:`~psycopg2.OperationalError`)

+    Error related to SQL query cancelation.
+It can be trapped specifically to detect a timeout.

+    .. versionadded:: 2.0.7

 .. exception:: TransactionRollbackError

+    (subclasses :exc:`~psycopg2.OperationalError`)

     Error causing transaction rollback (deadlocks, serialisation failures, etc).
-    It is a subclass of :exc:`~psycopg2.OperationalError`
+It can be trapped specifically to detect a deadlock.

+    .. versionadded:: 2.0.7